Coronavirus COVID-19 Updates: uc.edu/publichealth

-After exposure to a procedure through a didactic curriculum, you will have the chance to practice in our fully equipped simulation center with a trained expert.
+After familiarizing yourself with the procedure through didactic materials, you will have the chance to practice in our fully equipped simulation center with a trained expert.

 You will become proficient in the sim lab and then be able to perform the procedure in the clinical setting under direct supervision.